carbon-language/carbon-lang/llvm/docs/tutorial/BuildingAJIT2.rst

 In `Chapter 4 <LangImpl4.html>`_ of the "Implementing a language with LLVM" tutorial series the llvm *FunctionPassManager* is introduced as a means for optimizing LLVM IR.
-Interested readers may read that chapter for details, but in short, to optimize a Module we create an llvm::FunctionPassManager instance, configure it with a set of optimizations, then run the PassManager on a Module to mutate it into a (hopefully) more optimized but semantically equivalent form.
+Interested readers may read that chapter for details, but in short: to optimize a Module we create an llvm::FunctionPassManager instance, configure it with a set of optimizations, then run the PassManager on a Module to mutate it into a (hopefully) more optimized but semantically equivalent form.
 In the original tutorial series the FunctionPassManager was